helm/helm-www/content/docs/intro/v2_v3_migration.md

    - It should be noted that a Helm client:
      - can manage 1 to many Kubernetes clusters
      - can connect to 1 to many Tiller instances for  a cluster
-   - This means that you have to cognisant of this when migrating as releases are deployed into clusters by Tiller and its namespace.
+   - This means that you have to be cognisant of this when migrating as releases are deployed into clusters by Tiller and its namespace.
 You have to therefore be aware of migrating for each cluster and each Tiller instance that is managed by the Helm v2 client instance
    - The recommended data migration path is as follows:
      1. Backup v2 data
      2. Migrate Helm v2 configuration